jwaanng/CSC207-Project/Specification.md

 **Basic:**
 -
-- **User-Sign up Page Interactions:**
+- **Customer-Sign up Page Interactions:**
-  - User can choose to create a user account or organization account
+  - Customer can choose to create a user account or organization account
   - If choose user's account:
     - Prompt and create user account with account name, password, address, email, phone number.
     - Prompt user to reenter password
     - Ask user to Link email
-    - Enter confirmation code that is send to email and verify
+    - Enter confirmation code that is sent to email and verify
-    - (Op) Certify user using reallife ID
+    - (Op) Certify user using real life ID
     - Give user a unique id
     - (Op) reCAPTCHA check
   - If choose organization's account: